bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## Feature Engineering
 This took a lot of research but it seems like the most relevant features people use for order book modelling are log_return_ask, log_volume_ask, log_return_bid, and log_volume_bid.
 I also am adding features that take into account the liquidity and price depth near the mid-price.

+Also working with creating price direction signals as features.
+Tuning the parameters for my alpha and price horizon to optimally smooth movement signals in the price.
+Otherwise, the data is very stocastic due to the nature of exchange data.

 ## Models
 The first model I decided to use was an LSTM Neural Network, which excels at at learning long sequences of observations, thus making it very good for time-series analysis.